Haxtur Award

-The Haxtur Award (Premios Haxtur) is a Spanish award for comics published in Spain.
+The Haxtur Award (Premios Haxtur) is a Spanish award for comics created in 1975 by the Asturian comic magazine El Wendigo.
 It is awarded annually at the Salón Internacional del Cómic del Principado de Asturias (International Comics Convention of the Principality of Asturias).
-It takes its name from the heroic fantasy comics character with the same name, created by Spanish artist Víctor de la Fuente.
+It takes its name from the heroic fantasy comics character of the same name created by Spanish artist Víctor de la Fuente.

 Award categories

 Awards are made in several categories: